WWST is proud to be affiliated with:

 Worcester Warriors Rugby Club

 Worcester Rugby Football club was founded in 1871 but the Warriors moniker was only established in 1997, shortly after the game turned professional.
 Under the ownership of the late, great Cecil Duckworth CBE the club rapidly climbed the leagues, eventually entering the Premiership in the 2004/5 season.
 For the next 18 years the Warriors firmly established themselves as an elite level club with a hugely respected youth programme.
-Perhaps a high-point was winning the Premiership Cup in May 2022.
-Unfortunately this victory could not disguise the club's financial problems and it entered into administration in September 2022.
+Warriors split with their amateur wing in 2016 as Worcester RFC moved to new facilities on Offerton Lane.
+The amateur club remains a vital part of the community, offering rugby for all.

 The official Worcester Warriors Website can be found here.